A scientific approach to government

 • Science is the same in all cultures.
 There is no separate "Bolivian Physics" or "Hindu Chemistry".

-The scientific method has been successful in a range of "hard science" domains: physics, chemistry, astronomy, engineering, biology, medicine, and so on.
+The scientific method has been successful in "hard science" domains: physics, chemistry, astronomy, engineering, biology, medicine, and so on.
 It has converged to universally accepted core theories in these areas.

 In other areas - economics, psychology, sociology, humanities - there have been efforts to use the scientific method.
-The results have been less successful, because in the social domain it's hard to:
+The results have been less successful, because in these domains it can be hard to:

 • make accurate quantitative measurements;